irmen/Pyro4/docs/source/config.rst

 ======================= ======= ============== =======
 config item             type    default        meaning
 ======================= ======= ============== =======
-AUTOPROXY               bool    True           Enable to make Pyro automatically replace Pyro objects by proxies in the method arguments and return values of remote method calls
+AUTOPROXY               bool    True           Enable to make Pyro automatically replace Pyro objects by proxies in the method arguments and return values of remote method calls.
+Doesn't work with marshal serializer.
 COMMTIMEOUT             float   0.0            network communication timeout in seconds.
 0.0=no timeout (infinite wait) COMPRESSION             bool    False          Enable to make Pyro compress the data that travels over the network DETAILED_TRACEBACK      bool    False          Enable to get detailed exception tracebacks (including the value of local variables per stack frame)